 Negotiating touch: a second conversation

-The second meeting is planned for Monday 17 May, 2-3.30.
-The link for the meeting will follow in due course.
+The second meeting will take place on Monday 17 May, 2-3.30.
+The link for the meeting is here:

 'The human touch' at the Fitzwilliam Museum in Cambridge